schorlet/simplecache/README.md

 #### Stream EOF

-The separator (struct entryEOF) contains information about the stream it succeeds.
+The separator (struct entryEOF) contains information about the stream above.
 It is 20 bytes in size and consists of:

  offset | size | value              | description
  ------ | ---- | ------------------ | -----------